projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-startup.rst

    Hypervisor VM Startup Flow

-SW configuration for Service VM (bzimage SW load as example):
+Software configuration for Service VM (bzimage software load as example):

 -  **ACPI**: HV passes the entire ACPI table from the bootloader to the Service VM directly.
 Legacy mode is currently supported as the ACPI table is loaded at F-Segment.

--  **E820**: HV passes the e820 table from the bootloader through the zero page after the HV reserved (32M, for example) and pre-launched User VM owned memory is filtered out.
+-  **E820**: HV passes the E820 table from the bootloader through the zero page after the HV reserved memory (32M, for example) and pre-launched User VM owned memory are filtered out.

--  **Zero Page**: HV prepares the zero page at the high end of Service VM memory which is determined by the Service VM guest FIT binary build.
-The zero page includes configuration for ramdisk, bootargs, and e820 entries.
+-  **Zero Page**: HV prepares the zero page at the high end of Service VM memory, which is determined by the Service VM guest FIT binary build.
+The zero page includes the configuration for ramdisk, bootargs, and E820 entries.
 The zero page address will be set to the vBSP RSI register before the vCPU runs.